National League West: Geography

 Despite the geography, the owners of the Chicago Cubs insisted that their team be placed into the East Division along with the teams in New York City, Philadelphia, and Pittsburgh.
-Also, the owners of the St. Louis Cardinals wanted that team to be in the same division with their natural rivals of the Cubs.
+Also, the owners of the St. Louis Cardinals wanted their team to be in the same division with their natural rivals, the Cubs.
 The league could have insisted on a purely geographical alignment like the American League did.
 But the owners were also concerned about what they thought would be a large imbalance in the strength of the divisions.
 In the previous two seasons prior to realignment, the Cardinals, Giants, and Cubs finished 1-2-3 in the National League standings.
 The owners were concerned about putting those teams in the same division, thereby creating one very strong division (West) and one weak one (East).
 Given all of this, the owners of the Atlanta Braves and the Cincinnati Reds consented to being placed into the West Division, even though Atlanta and Cincinnati are both in the Eastern Time Zone.
 Hence, the West Division had teams spread all the way from the East to the Pacific Coast, and scattered over three time zones (no MLB teams played in the Mountain Time Zone until 1993, when the Colorado Rockies were enfranchised).
 The East Division was spread over the Eastern Time Zone and the Central Time Zone - despite the fact that the National League had six teams in the Eastern Time Zone and six teams spread between the Central Time Zone and the Pacific Time Zone.
+The American League had no such issues, as all six of its teams in the Eastern Time Zone played in the AL East, with the remaining six teams playing in the AL West.

 All of this increased the traveling distances and times for all of the teams, and it also made radio broadcasting and TV broadcasts of the games more difficult to schedule.
-The Braves and the Reds had to travel all the way to California three times during each baseball season, and the three teams in California had to travel to Atlanta, Cincinnati, and Houston three times also.
-Sometimes, the trouble could be alleviated for them by playing some games in Chicago, St. Louis, or Pittsburgh on the same long road trips.
-The 1994 addition of the Central Division would remedy these problems, when the Reds and Braves moved to the NL Central and NL East respectively.
+The Braves and the Reds had to travel all the way to California three times during each baseball season, and the three teams in California had to travel to Atlanta, Cincinnati, and Houston three times themselves.
+A makeshift remedy was to add a succeeding or preceding road series in Chicago, St. Louis, or Pittsburgh to longer road trips.
+The 1994 addition of the Central Division would remedy these problems, when the Reds and Braves moved to the NL Central and NL East, respectively.